kernelci/kernelci-project/kernelci.org/content/en/org/_index.md

 * Every second Thursday of the month at 10:00 UTC

 The [Technical Steering Committee](/org/tsc/) meet once a month to discuss general technical topics that have a significant impact on the project.
-This is a private meeting as only elected TSC members can attend and they occasionally take part in decisions made by the advisory board.
+As per the Technical Charter, TSC meetings are intended to be open to the public and may be conducted electronically, via teleconference or in person.
+Anyone may attend, but only voting members take part in votes.
+The TSC also occasionally take part in decisions made by the advisory board.